Home Page

 Some Important facts about your new bunny

-2. Rabbits do not need vitamins other than what is provided in their rabbit feed.
+1. Bunnies have 28 teeth and if you put your finger directly in front of his/her mouth, chances are,they will bite you.2.
+Rabbits do not need vitamins other than what is provided in their rabbit feed.
 Rabbit feed is specially formutated to make sure that your rabbit is getting the correct amount of protein, fiber,fat and vitamins.

-3. Rabbits do not need alfalfa hay in addition to their regular feed but do need grass hay to keep things flowing properly in their gut.
-Grass hay is also a good source of fiber that can help a bunny get through a bout of diarrhea.
+3. Rabbits do not need alfalfa hay in addition to their regular feed but do need grass hay to keep

-4. Bunnies are not a host for fleas although if no other host is around, (cats, dogs, etc) a rabbit can host fleas until a preferred host comes around.
+can host fleas until a preferred host comes around.
 If your rabbit does become a host for fleas, just use a Cat or Kitten Shampoo to give your rabbit a bath.
 DO NOT use a dog product, as they are to strong for your rabbit and can harm your bunny.

-4. Rabbits do not need to have a bath on a routine basis.
-If you find that your rabbit has a real need for a bath, please make sure that your rabbit is completely dry before the cool evening air comes.
+need for a bath, please make sure that your rabbit is completely dry before the cool evening air comes.
 Rabbits that have wet tummies can get sick rather easy.
 You can use a blow dryer to dry your rabbit off.
 Just use a low setting.

 5. Rabbits do not in general need to go to a vet.
-About the only time rabbits need to go to a vet is when your rabbit has an injury, a lump of some kind, is really sick and dehydrated or you are having him/her altered.
+About the only time rabbits need to go to a vet

 Some basic information on caring for rabbit Info on feeding, cage size, treats and keeping your bunny cool.
 First off, Bunnies need fresh food and water daily.
 Without water, they can not eat.
 Water is the most important mineral a rabbit needs daily.
 Please visit our "Basic Care" page for more info on basic needs for your new rabbit.